Voting Rights, Markov Chains, and Optimization by Short Bursts: Short Bursts

 We propose a new method for maximizing the score function which we call {\it short bursts}.
 This process works in phases known as {\it bursts}.
 In one burst, $b$ steps of Markov chain $\mathcal{M}$ are performed from the starting state; $b$ is called the {\it burst length}.
 The states visited in the burst are examined, and the state $\sigma$ with the largest score is found.
 If there are multiple states with the same score visited during a burst, one should pick the most recently visited.
 The next burst begins from $\sigma$, and this process is repeated as many times as is desired.
 See Figure~\ref{fig:many_bursts}, which depicts short bursts of length $5$ for the simple random walk on the line where the score of a state is its integer label.
 For more complicated state spaces, the projection of short bursts in $\Omega$ onto the score functions looks similar, though the score may at times stay the same for multiple iterations.
 In addition to burst length, sometimes it will be more convenient to discuss {\it burst size}, which is the total number of plans visited during a short burst: since this counts both the starting and ending plans, it is one more than the burst length.

 We will revisit short bursts for the simple random walk on the line and give a precise mathematical characterization of it in Section~\ref{sec:1D}.
-First, we demonstrate empirically that, somewhat surprisingly, for the redistricting application of maximizing majority-minority districts, short bursts of nearly any length outperform biased random walks for finding districting plans with large scores.
+First, we demonstrate empirically that, somewhat surprisingly, for the redistricting application of maximizing majority-minority districts, short bursts of nearly all considered lengths outperform biased random walks for finding districting plans with large scores.